 "You are my slave, to use as I will.
 You have no rights.
 You own nothing."
 The vampire sank his fangs into Willie's neck.

 The young man wanted to pass out afterwards, but he didn't.
 That gray, fuzzy feeling was there, but not enough to overcome conscious thought.
 The vampire stood across the room fingering his servant's possessions—what he had thought were his possessions.
 His master smiled and spoke genteelly, but Willie couldn't decipher most of what was being said.
-His hands were bound to the rails of the brass headboard and, as he struggled to turn onto his back, tangled his oversized sweat pants and twisted the binds so that they dug painfully into his wrists.
+His hands were bound to the rails of the brass headboard and, as he struggled to turn onto his back, tangled his oversized sweat pants and twisted the rope so that they dug painfully into his wrists.

 "What are you doing?
 There's nothing to bind you there."
 Willie brought down his arms, staring at them, unfocused.
 It had been an illusion.
 The vampire smiled, almost apologetically.
-"Calm yourself.
-That's just one of my little amusements."
+"Calm yourself; that's just one of my little amusements."

 Barnabas continued to chat as he perused the letters in the desk, recounting various incidents from Willie's past, some of which the young thief didn't remember, and none of which he wished to share.